morgonhed/morgonhed.github.io/_posts/2016-04-18-Editing_files_as_root.md

 sudo vi some_file
 ```

-has a problem: When run as root, vi (or rather vim on linux) will not use the
+has a problem: When run as root, vi (or rather vim on linux) will use the
 configuration for the root-account and that means you may lack syntax-highlighting
 or your favourite plugin.